confusedOrca/Simple-Calculator/README.md

 # Simple-Calculator
-This was an OOP project in java, for CSE215 course taken in 2020.
+## This was an OOP project in java, for CSE215 course taken in 2020.

 (This course comes before DSA course.
-Hence a brute force solution was used instead of using a Stack to find value of mathematical expressions.)
+Hence a brute force solution was used instead of using a Stack to find value of mathematical expressions)

 (The demos are Youtube videos.
 Click on them to redirect to the demo on YT)

 It performs equation linearly from left to right.